Phantasus/Cuis-Smalltalk-Magma/Journal.md

 fact that it was erupted and Lava is after the fact it erupted into the outside world.

+To summarize current issues:

+1. Process startup (commit log, cache flushing, error handling, etc) was disabled, because it caused problems in Cuis.
+Too much processes after creating a new repository
+2. Extension of base classes and squeak specific classes, which add hooks everywhere.
+These need to be re-engineered and removed.
+Until there is a coherent concept of environments, projects, monticello specifics that stuff can't be included in sensfully in Cuis
+3. Notifications, NetworkErrors, etc. need to be re-implemented the base for that was layed by me by subclassing them.
+But the rest is still missing and will cause errors here and there.
+4. What will be done with magma specifics (or what is Maui?)

 # 12. May 2021 (jpb)